wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-identity-access-management/includes/prerequisites-team-account-creation.md

 Now that you understand various tools and technologies Microsoft 365 uses to enforce access control, let's discuss how service team accounts are created.
 The environment for Microsoft 365 Services is segregated from the Microsoft Corporate environment.
-This means Microsoft Corporate environment user accounts do not provide any access to the Microsoft 365 Services environment.
+This means Microsoft Corporate environment user accounts don’t provide any access to the Microsoft 365 Services environment.
 Service team accounts are only created for personnel whose job responsibilities require access to the production environment to manage Microsoft 365 Services.
-In addition, service team accounts cannot be created without first meeting the eligibility requirements outlined in this unit.
+In addition, service team accounts can’t be created without first meeting the eligibility requirements outlined in this unit.

 When an engineer is assigned to a service team to support production services, they request eligibility for a service team account through the Identity Management Tool (IDM).
 The request for eligibility triggers a series of personnel checks to ensure the engineer has passed all screening requirements, completed necessary training, and received appropriate management approval prior to account creation.
 Only after meeting all eligibility requirements can a service team account be created for the requested environment.